ALavault/alavault.github.io/_posts/2020-07-13-mixing_tuto_5_compressor.md

 ## 5. My special picks

-* TDR Kotelnikov : first thing to do : eead The F***ing Manual.
+* TDR Kotelnikov : first thing to do : read The F***ing Manual.
 But an amazingly clean and powerful compressor : the first thing I put on the master bus.
 * Analog Obsession Buster : an emulation of the SSL G-compressor.
 I use it mostly on the drum bus to tame the whole drum kit.
 * Analog Obsession Fetish : an emulation of the 1176 but can get quite heavy on the CPU.
 Great on vocals.
 * Sonic Anomaly SLAX : a opto-style compressor with options.
 Great to bring vocals forward while giving them a nice colour.